Updated October 25, 2019

 Whether you run an e-commerce business, or whether you are a professional blogger or a content creator, you need to have a nuanced understanding of your virtual audience and/or customers.

 You cannot use the same formula while marketing to different kinds of customers.
 You need to mix and match your content for different customers to offer information and reference links that are actually useful for each individual subscriber of yours.

 You cannot afford to be excessive or unnecessary, because once you enter the much-dreaded spam folder, there is no way out.

 When it comes to email marketing, businesses find it extremely helpful to use a software or a tool for drip email marketing.
-Therefore, it would be helpful to dig in and learn from this ConvertKit vs Mailchimp debate.
+Therefore, it would be a good use of your time to dig in and learn from this ConvertKit vs Mailchimp comparison post.

-But just getting software is not enough, you have to know to use it so as to make the most of it, and most importantly you have to figure out which software is the best for you, depending on your requirements.
+But just getting email marketing software is not enough.
+You have to know to use it so as to make the most of it.
+And most importantly, you have to figure out which software is the best for you, depending on your requirements.